top of page

 James FITMK photo plain bg CROP.jpg

-James is the author of Fear is the Mind Killer (2020, co-authored with Kate McAllister) and Making Change Stick: A Practical Guide to Implementing School Improvement (2025) and leads Rethinking Education, an organisation dedicated to helping schools embed evidence-informed practices in complex, real-world environments.
+James is the author of Making Change Stick: A Practical Guide to Implementing School Improvement (2025) and Fear is the Mind Killer (2020, co-authored with Kate McAllister).
+He is the co-founder of Rethinking Education, a teacher training organisation dedicated to improving outcomes for children and young people through implementation and improvement science, self-regulated learning and practitioner inquiry.
 He has worked with thousands of schools, multi-academy trusts and government agencies in the UK and internationally, supporting leaders to design, implement and sustain meaningful, lasting improvements.

 bottom of page